SJ Learns Impact

 Since its inception, SJ Learns has provided in excess of $6 million to fund after school and summer enrichment programs and give students a safe and supportive space to thrive.
 During the 2019-2020 academic year, SJ Learns programs served 883 students, 54% of them English Learners and 73% Latinx.

-By 2021, the program is projected to serve more than 3,400 students from schools in low-income and underserved neighborhoods throughout San José, including Alum Rock Union, Franklin-McKinley, and Luther Burbank School Districts.
+To date, the program has served more than 3,400 students from schools in low-income and underserved neighborhoods throughout San José, including Alum Rock Union, Franklin-McKinley, and Luther Burbank School Districts.
 This will take continued investment by the City and its many partners, including the San José Public Library Foundation, which administers the SJ Learns grants program.

 Read more in the latest SJ Learns Executive Summaries